aggle/public_wifi/README.rst

   `----
   This function assigns three new attributes to the SubtrManager
   instance:
-  - `subtrm.psf_subtr' : the psf subtraction results
+  - `subtrm.psf_subtr` : the psf subtraction results
-  - `subtrm.psf_model' : the corresponding PSF models
+  - `subtrm.psf_model` : the corresponding PSF models
-  - `subtrm.subtr_refs' : the list of references used to subtract each stamp
+  - `subtrm.subtr_refs` : the list of references used to subtract each stamp
-  `psf_subtr' and `psf_model' are pandas DataFrames, whose index indicates the stamp that was the target for PSF subtraction.
-The column indicates the value of Kklip (aka `numbasis'). `subtr_refs' is also a DataFrame, whose column indicates the target stamp.
+  `psf_subtr` and `psf_model` are pandas DataFrames, whose index indicates the stamp that was the target for PSF subtraction.
+The column indicates the value of Kklip (aka `numbasis`). `subtr_refs` is also a DataFrame that stores the reference images, whose column indicates the target stamp.
 The entries of each column are the reference stamps used to build that target's model PSF, in no particular order.